Battle of Klushino: Aftermath

 The main Russian army was then allowed to retreat, as Shuisky preferred not to reengage in hostilities – despite the advice of his other commanders to the contrary.
-Meanwhile, the Polish-Lithuanian forces were exhausted and more interested in looting the camp and (according to Podhorecki) did not attempt to stop the Russians.
+Meanwhile, the Polish were exhausted and more interested in looting the camp and (according to Podhorecki) did not attempt to stop the Russians.
 According to another account by Nagielski, they pursued the retreating Russians, inflicting several thousand casualties.
 The Poles took much loot and trophies, from luxury goods (gold, silver, furs) to military equipment (including all 11 Russian artillery pieces) to war trophies (several command flags and banners).

 Overall, the battle lasted about five hours.
-Shuisky's losses were about 5,000; Żółkiewski's, about 400 (including 100 hussars).
+Exists several estimates of the losses of the Russian-Swedish army, the version proposed by the Polish historian Sikora takes into account that the losses of the Swedes range from 200 to 2,000 people, and the losses of the Russians amounted to 2,000 as well.
+He estimates the Polish losses at 80 killed and 100 wounded.
+Other estimate give 5,000 for Shuisky army and 400 for Poles.

 The battle is seen by modern historians as a decisive victory in the war, although contemporary accounts were less clear on this issue, and some tried to stress the importance of the Siege of Smolensk, commanded by the Polish-Lithuanian king Sigismund III Vasa, and downplay Żółkiewski's victory.
 Regardless, following the battle, Żółkiewski then turned back towards the Russians at Tsaryovo-Zaymishche, commanded by Valuyev, who after learning about the defeat of their relief force at Kluszyno decided to surrender.
 Soon after the battle, Tsar Vasili IV was ousted by the Seven Boyars and Żółkiewski entered Moscow with little opposition.
 The Seven Boyars then proclaimed the Polish-Lithuanian prince of the Commonwealth Władysław IV Waza as the new Tsar of Russia.
 He claimed the Tsar's title from 1610 to 1634 but never assumed the throne, as his father and Commonwealth king, Zygmunt III Waza, failed to negotiate a lasting agreement with the boyars; the Polish-Lithuanian garrison in Moscow was soon besieged and would surrender a year later.

-The Battle of Klushino is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "KLUSZYN – MOSKWA 2 VII – 28 VIII 1610".
+The Battle of Klushino is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "KŁUSZYN – MOSKWA 2 VII – 28 VIII 1610".